giantswarm/docs/src/content/advanced/high-availability/multi-az/index.md

 ---
 linkTitle: Multiple AZ
 title: Clusters over multiple availability zones
 description: Using multiple availability zones both for worker and for master nodes increases the resilience for clusters.
-Here we explain some details regarding support on different cloud providers and in different workload cluster releases.
-And we give basic information on how to configure workloads to leverage multiple availability zones.
+Here we explain some details regarding support on different cloud providers and releases, plus how to configure workloads to leverage multiple availability zones.
 weight: 20
 menu:
   main: